zucchi99/Emotion-Recognition-of-fer2013/README.md

 ### Class DynamicNetInceptions

-As a reminder, an *Inception-Block* is the following (developed by Google):
+As a reminder, the structure *Inception-Block* is the following (developed by Google):

 <img src="https://github.com/zucchi99/Emotion-Recognition-of-fer2013/blob/master/Images/Inception-Block.png" height="300" alt="Inception-Block">

-The class <i>DynamicNetBasic</i> has a linear structure and has the following parameters (divided by which step are used):
+The class *DynamicNetBasic* has a linear structure and has the following parameters (divided by which step are used):